isaacLepley/Alimus-Public/fear-and-sanity.md

 A character exposed to terror may become afflicted by long-term stress.
 When a character goes to rest and they have failed a sanity check since their last rest, they must make a sanity check against gaining a stress, the DC dependent on how many sanity checks they failed during the day.
 On a failed check, the character gains a form of stress.

 The severity of the stress gained depends on the result of the sanity check.
 Stresses will have two or three tiers of severity, and those of higher severity will have broader and more detrimental effects.
+Each stress also incurs a -1 penalty to sanity checks.

 Stress can manifest in many ways, and players will not know the specifics of any stress until they are affected by stress or accurately identify the stress plaguing a creature they interact with.
 Below is an example stress: